Last Updated on July 24, 2023 by Carla Jonas

 June Birthstones: Pearl, Moonstone, Alexandrite

 June is one of the two months that has three birthstones.
 Pearls are thought of as the primary birthstone for the month.
-On the other hand, moonstone and alexandrite are considered alternative June gemstones.
-All three are remarkable gemstones with distinct histories, colors, shapes, and meanings.
+The other gemstones symbolic for this month: moonstone and alexandrite, which are considered alternative June gemstones.
+All three (pearl, moonstone and alexandrite) are remarkable gemstones with distinct histories, colors, shapes, and meanings.

 Pearls are undoubtedly one of the earth’s most unique gemstones.
-They are the only gemstones to come from a living creature.
+They are composed of calcium carbonate and they are the only gemstones to come from a living creature.
 These include mollusks such as oysters.
 Also, clams that come from specific oceans and rivers located in different parts of the world.
-Today, pearls are one of the most popular gemstones.
+Today, cultured pearls are one of the most popular gemstones.